SPRT 2011 Sustainability, Tourism and Place

 Legacy Code 102386

-Description Sustainability, Tourism and Place provides students with a fundamental understanding of the current debates in tourism management and sustainable places.
+Description In 2023 this subject is replaced by TOUR 2003 - Managing Sustainable Places.
+Sustainability, Tourism and Place provides students with a fundamental understanding of the current debates in tourism management and sustainable places.
 The complex relationship and interaction among diverse stakeholders involved in places and tourism are explored.
-The unit encourages a systems approach, and focuses on traveller origin places, tourist experience and community development.
-The unit aims to assist students in the analysis of the role of tourism in sustainable places by applying a wide range of case studies.
+The subject encourages a systems approach, and focuses on traveller origin places, tourist experience and community development.
+The subject aims to assist students in the analysis of the role of tourism in sustainable places by applying a wide range of case studies.

 School Social Sciences